 Yuma Lutheran has a qualified staff member to teach all physical education classes in grades PreK-8.
 These classes focus on physical fitness, movement concepts, pattern skills, rules for various games and sports, and the importance of working together as a team.

 Music is taught by a separate teacher in PreK-8.
 Grades PreK-5 use the Silver-Burdett/Ginn series.
-Piano is taught in grade 3, the recorder is taught in grades 4 and 5.
-Students in Grades 6th – 8th can also choose electives that teach handbells or guitar.
-Students in grades 4-8 are also invited to be a part of the YLS Choir.
+Keyboarding is taught in grade 3, the recorder is taught in grades 4 and 5.
+Students in Grades 6th – 8th have music class and are invited to also be part of the Orchestra.

 Arts Attack is a DVD series used in Kindergarten through Grade 5 to teach art history, creation of art, art criticism, art analysis, and aesthetics.
 A broad range of weekly activities are experienced by the students.
 Various art classes are also offered to 6th – 8th grade students as part of our middle school elective curriculum.